Grove Gardens Chapel: Notable burials

-The Richmond old burial ground covers approximately 4 acres, with over 1000 graves.
-Richmond Local History Society carried out a survey of the burial grounds in the early 2000s, documenting the graves of over 2000 people.
+The Richmond old burial ground covers approximately four acres, with over 1000 graves.
+The Richmond Local History Society carried out a survey of the burial grounds in the early 2000s, documenting the graves of over 2000 people.
 Among the many notable persons buried in the grounds, Charles Tickell Proctor, the Vicar of Richmond who helped to build the chapel, is buried to the south of the entrance along with many members of his family.
 William Francis who, with Richard Taylor, formed the publishers Taylor & Francis, is buried to the south east.
 Walter Hood Fitch, a prominent botanical illustrator who worked with William Jackson Hooker at Kew Gardens, is buried to the east of the chapel.

 Present day

-Richmond Cemetery was enlarged and joined with East Sheen Cemetery and Barnes Cemetery in the early 20th century.
+Richmond Cemetery was enlarged and joined with East Sheen Cemetery (originally known as Barnes Cemetery) in the early 20th century.
 With the burial ground full, Grove Gardens Chapel was deconsecrated and closed in the 1960s.
 The Richmond Burial Ground Trust manages the old cemetery ground with Richmond Council.

 After 30 years of neglect and decay, the chapel was recognised for its architectural merit and Grade II listed on 15 May 1990.
 The Environment Trust of Richmond led a four-year National Lottery Fund project to restore it in the early 2000s, bringing it into use for the community.
 It was then used by the Steiner kindergarten, The Children's Garden, until 2020.
 The chapel is now suffering from severe cracking caused by subsidence.
 Habitats & Heritage, who care for the building, are working to stabilise the structure for the future.